lewi0332/udacity-data-science-nanodegree/the_data_science_process/notes.md

 We will discuss the advantages and disadvantages of the strategies discussed in this lesson.

+---

+`18`

 When looking at the first two questions:

-How to break into the field?
+- How to break into the field?
-What are the placement and salaries for those who attended a coding bootcamp? we did not need to do any predictive modeling.
-We only used descriptive and a little inferential statistics to retrieve the results.
+- What are the placement and salaries for those who attended a coding bootcamp?

+We did not need to do any predictive modeling.
+We only used **descriptive** and a little **inferential** statistics to retrieve the results.

 Therefore, all steps of CRISP-DM were not necessary for these first two questions.
 CRISP-DM states 6 steps: